mr-shubhshar/pyflchat/README.md

+## PyFlChat
 A chat app using Python, Flask and SocketIO.
+Stores history using SQLAlchemy.